The FFIS Privacy Enhancing Technology (PET) project

 provide greater clarity regarding policy, legal, cultural, data protection and data governance adoption considerations relevant to this field.

-The paper provides an overview of developments in the field of privacy preserving analytics and publishes nine case studies of how this technology is being used to tackle financial crime, updated to September 2020.
+The paper provides an overview of developments in the field of privacy preserving analytics and publishes ten case studies of how this technology is being used to tackle financial crime, updated to January 2021.

 Collectively, the case studies demonstrate how financial institutions are exploring and exploiting advances in this field of cryptographic technology to enable analysis of data from across multiple participating organisations to inform financial crime risk awareness, without the need for those organisations to share underlying sensitive data.